SirBabyWipes/nBody/README.md

 ./test

-Or if you would like to make your own particles, you can add 3 inputs as such (number of particles, dt, steps)
+Or if you would like to make your own particles, you can add 4 inputs as such (number of particles, dt, steps, dump interval)

-./test 10 1 100
+./test 10 1 100 1